MaxG87/eventweave/README.md

 - Accepts any iterable of events with user-defined start and end times
 - Yields sets of events that are simultaneously active at some point in time
 - Handles edge cases for back-to-back, non-overlapping intervals
+- Supports atomic events that start and end at the same time
 - Runs in `O(n log n)` time and `O(n)` space

 ## Installation